deckhouse/deckhouse/ee/modules/030-cloud-provider-openstack/docs/FAQ.md

 If there are several types of disks in a *cloud provider*, you can set a default disk type for the image in order to select a specific VM's disk type.
 To do this, specify the name of a disk type in the image metadata.

-Also, you may need to create a custom OpenStack image; the ["How do I create an image in OpenStack"](#how-do-i-create-an-image-in-openstack) section describes how to do it
+Also, you may need to create a custom OpenStack image; the ["How do I create an image in OpenStack"](#how-do-i-create-an-image-in-openstack) section describes how to do it.

-Example:
+For example:

 ```shell
 openstack volume type list